Bachelor's Degree in Mechanical and Manufacturing Engineering

 objectives

-The Mechanical Engineering and Production Technology B.U.T. program aims to train middle managers for industry, equipped with analytical and synthesis skills and a real industrial vision.
+The Bachelor's degree in Mechanical and Manufacturing Engineering aims to train mid-level managers for industry who possess analytical and synthesis skills and a genuine understanding of the industrial sector.

 suggested routes

-The Mechanical and Production Engineering Department offers two different tracks starting in the second year.
+The Department of Mechanical and Manufacturing Engineering offers two distinct tracks starting in the second year

 • Innovation for Industry